gpeyton/ai-devotional/devotional/index_Q3.md

 The story of James Montgomery, hymn writer who honored his spiritual heritage in poetry and service.
 *Hymn*: Angels from the Realms of Glory

-## Week 34: The Sixth Commandment
+## Week 34: Love for God & Neighbor
 **Memory Verse**: "You shall not murder."
 (Exodus 20:13)

-### Day 1: Which Is the Sixth Commandment?
+### Day 1: What Is the Sum of the Ten Commandments?
-*Catechism Q67*: Which is the sixth commandment?
+*Catechism Q76*: What is the sum of the ten commandments?
-*Catechism A*: The sixth commandment is, Thou shalt not kill.
+*Catechism A*: To love God with all my heart, and my neighbor as myself.
 *Hymn*: Precious Lord, Take My Hand

 ### Day 2: Love